 Conservative memories are even more selective than average people, when it comes to the subject of the actions of their leaders.
 Conservatives and their leadership have been foursquare in favor of every military adventure the US has embarked upon; with the exception of every military adventure initiated by a sitting Democratic president.
 At least, this is the way it has been since Jimmy Carter authorized the rescue operation in Iran that ended in disaster.

 Americans never were in harm’s way militarily in Libya, the military action that the world just came out of.
-I heard more neocons whining about Obama’s cowardly allowing the French to lead the fight in Libya, as if France didn’t have stakes in seeing the unrest in North Africa settled.
+I heard more neocon whining than I care to remember on that subject.
+Whining about Obama cowardly allowing the French to lead the fight in Libya, as if France didn’t have stakes in seeing the unrest in North Africa settled.
 As if all of Europe didn’t have higher stakes in the Arab Spring not devolving into chaos than the US did.
 Obama wisely refused to put Americans into harm’s way in that conflict.
 Conservatives wanted Obama to do more in Libya.
 They wanted him to do more right up until the #Benghazi attack, when they suddenly decided it was bad to have Americans in harm’s way and how did Obama allow this to happen?

 I floated the question of impeachment when President Obama first announced intentions to intervene in Libya.
 When he then allowed France to use our facilities to intervene in Libya under UN sanction, I still wasn’t happy about it, but with American servicemen out of harm’s way, it was a moot point. we were not at war, the EU was, using NATO resources that they help pay for.
 I cared not one bit when Gaddafi got what was coming to him.
 Like Bush I’s buddy Saddam Hussein, I was unmoved by his suffering at the hands of his people.
 Dictators sign up for being torn limb from limb by their own people when they become dictators in the first place.
 I don’t shed tears for dead dictators.